bumbeishvili/org-chart/.github/ISSUE_TEMPLATE/question.md

 Before submitting an issue, please make sure to check whether the similar question was asked before.
 You can search for it here - https://github.com/bumbeishvili/d3-organization-chart/issues

----

-Also, there is a **new** dev version in progress - check the roadmap here - https://github.com/bumbeishvili/d3-organization-chart/issues/14